todalavibra/google-labs-code-jules-awesome-list/README.md

 - `// I want to build a web scraper—start me off`
   <sub>Data scraping or automation tools using Python/Node.</sub>

+## Security

+- `// Identify potential security vulnerabilities in this code`
+   <sub>Scan for common issues like SQL injection, XSS, and unsafe dependencies.</sub>

 ## Contributing